avinashbabudonthu/java/java-v2/core-java/notes/serialization.md

 ------
 # If we serialize object with some parameters, changed class after serialization.
 How de-serialization will handle this?
 * How changes to class definition (before and after serialization) effect serialization?
-	* Serialze object with some fields
+	* Serialize object with some fields
 	* Change (add, edit, delete some fields) the class
 	* Use changed class to de-serialize
 	* We will get **InvalidClassException**